-Note 6 - Commitments
+Note 7 - Commitments

-In November 2014, the Organization entered into a one year occupancy lease for office space in Boston, MA, terminating October 31, 2015.
-The lease provides for rental payments of \$750 per month.
-As of July 31, 2015, this lease was terminated and the Organization entered into a new lease to occupy shared space in Boston, MA terminating July 31, 2016.
-This new lease provides for monthly rental payments of \$250.
-Rent expense for the years ending December 31, 2015 and 2014 was \$5,751 and \$4,850, respectively.
-Future minimum lease payments for the year ending December 31, 2015 are \$1,750.
+In August 2015, the Organization entered into a one year occupancy lease for shared office space in Boston, MA, terminating July 31, 2016.
+The lease provides for rental payments of \$250 per month.
+During 2016, this lease was renewed through July 31, 2017.
+Rent expense for the years ending December 31, 2016 and 2015 was \$3,000 and \$5,751, respectively.
+Future minimum lease payments for the year ending December 31, 2016 are \$1,500.

-Note 7 - Subsequent Events
+Note 8 - Subsequent Events

 FASB ASC 855-10, "Subsequent Events," defines further disclosure requirements for events that occur after the balance sheet date, but before financial statements are issued.
-In accordance with FASB ASC 855-10, management has evaluated events subsequent to December 31, 2015 through February 22, 20165, which is the date the financial statements were available to be issued.
+In accordance with FASB ASC 855-10, management has evaluated events subsequent to December 31, 2016 through January 31, 2017, which is the date the financial statements were available to be issued.
 There were no material events noted during this period that would either impact the results reflected in this report or the Organization's results going forward.